Session Replay Android Standalone SDK

 Mask on-screen data

-The Session Replay SDK offers three ways to mask user input, text, and other View components.
-This can be enabled in both the layout XML and Kotlin/Java code.
+The Session Replay SDK offers three ways to mask user input, text, and other view components.

 Privacy tags in layout XML